JoshEllison/Campground_Ratings/README.md

 - body-parser, express, express-session, method-override, mongoose, passport, passport-local, passport-local-mongoose.

 # Design
-Users:
+Full CRUD for Campgrounds and Comments using callback RESTful routing.

-- Can create campground posts and have the sole ability to edit/delete their posts.
+User Model with Authentication and Authorization:
-- Can comment on any other users post
+- Can't create something if not logged in.
+Only able to view Campgrounds and Comments.
-- login secured by passport
+- Can't edit or delete if the user isn't logged in and if the item in question doesn't belong to user (campground/comment).

 UI: Bootstrap driven to decrease development time.
-Conditional logic for elements depending on the user status (logged in, owner of post, etc).
+Conditional logic for rendering elements depending on the user status (logged in, owner of post, etc).